 Disclosure of your information

-We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of Burton Sweet.
+We may disclose your personal information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation, or in order to enforce or apply any agreements; or to protect the rights, property, or safety of Finch & Associates.
 This includes exchanging information with other companies and organisations for the purposes of anti-money laundering legislation and credit risk reduction.